SCOREC/rhel7-spack-config/v0.13.2/README.md

 ```

 Create a sub-directory named `XX.Y-YYMMDD` and download the corresponding
-Simmetrix SimModSuite tarballs and zip files into the `spackDev` directory.
+Simmetrix SimModSuite tarballs and zip files into the `spack_v0.13.2` directory.

 ## install GCC 6.5.0